 Our cash and cash equivalents and funds held for clients are subject to market risk due to changes in interest rates.
 A decline in interest rates would decrease our interest income earned.
 Additionally, an increase in interest rates may cause the market value of our investments in fixed-rate available-for-sale securities to decline.
-We may incur losses on our fixed-rate available-for-sale securities if we are forced to sell some or all of these securities at lower market values.
+We may incur losses on our fixed-rate available-for-sale securities at lower market values.
 However, as a result of us classifying all marketable securities as available-for-sale, no gains or losses are recognized due to changes in interest rates until such securities are sold or decreases in fair value are deemed to be other-than-temporary.
 We have not recorded any other-than-temporary impairment losses to date.
 A 100-basis point change in interest rates would have had an immaterial effect on the market value of our available-for-sale securities as of June 30, 2022.